 The borrower may need to consult appropriate professional accounting or legal advice in making that determination.

 Neither we nor your lender can provide legal, accounting, or tax advice on which form to use or how to determine the calculation of any employee or payroll reductions, except to state that form 3508S is available for loans less than $50,000.

 You cannot apply for forgiveness until after the end of the Covered Period.

-- Determine how the 25% limitation on reduction of employees or payroll applies to you and determine whether you are eligible to file the 3508EZ form or must use the 3508 form.
+- Determine whether you are eligible to file the 3508EZ form or must use the 3508 form.
 Even if you are eligible to file the form 3508EZ, if you have employees you will find the Schedule A of form 3508 to be useful, even if you do not have to file it.

 - File the appropriate Forgiveness Application form to request forgiveness with the lender that made the loan.
 If you received your loan as a result of applying through PPP-Apply.com (this website), then the Forgiveness Application must be filed through this website.
-(More information is provided below on filing the Forgiveness Application on form 3508 or form 3508EZ.)
+DO NOT FILE THE FORGIVENESS APPLICATION DIRECTLY WITH THE LENDER.

-- Certify in the Forgiveness Application that (a) the information in the application, (b) the supporting documentation provided with the application, and (c) the supporting documentation you are required to maintain, but not file with the application, are all true and correct.
+- Sign the Forgiveness Application and certify that (a) the information in the application, (b) the supporting documentation provided with the application, and (c) the supporting documentation you are required to maintain, but not file with the application, are all true and correct.
 Providing false information and documentation is a federal crime subject to severe civil and criminal penalties.

 - Maintain for a period of six-years any of the documentation not required to be filed with the Forgiveness Application but required to be maintained by the borrower for inspection by SBA or others.
 (See the SBA instructions for further information.)